 - Recruiting other students of rival houses by speaking to them if they are impressed by Byleth’s skills.

-- You can go to the kitchen to request special foods to strengthen bonds and increase the motivation of the students that enjoy that particular food.
+- You can go to the kitchen to request special foods to strengthen bonds and increase the motivation of students who enjoy that particular food.

 Using Points of Interest

 Nothing is quite as relaxing as taking the time to unwind with some fishing.
-You unlock this activity after finishing the quests “Fresh Catch” and Bait.
-It consists of you perfectly timing your button presses to catch some good fish.
+After finishing the “Fresh Catch” quests and Bait, this activity is unlocked, and you’ll need to perfectly time your button presses to catch some good fish.
 Doing this rewards you with some Professor level experience.